-Why learning?
+Why machine learning?

-- Learning is a very important part of Computer Vision:
+- Learning is used in Computer Vision for the following tasks:

 - Parameter tuning

 Adaptation to changing conditions

 Finding patterns in data

 - Most Computer Vision systems are complex pieces of software. - The more complex a system is, the more parameters it has.